OlGe404/-CodeReadyContainers/README.md

 ## Deinstall
 To deinstall CRC, run <code>ansible-playbook deinstall.yaml</code>.
-If passwordless sudo is disable, run <code>ansible-playbook deinstall.yaml -K</code> instead.
+If passwordless sudo is disabled, run <code>ansible-playbook deinstall.yaml -K</code> instead.

 ## Update
 If you want to update an existing CRC installation to a new release, set the new version in